If you’re not familiar with latex mattresses, you’re probably not alone.

 Talalay latex: Talalay was the second iteration of latex foam.
 To make it, the rubber tree sap undergoes a vacuum process that distributes the material evenly throughout the mold.
 Then it gets flash-frozen to stabilize the latex particles before being baked into solid form.
 The extra freezing step makes Talalay softer and lighter than Dunlop foam.

-[Take a look at our “How It’s Made” page for a close-up view of what goes into Saatva’s Zenhaven latex mattress.]
+[Take a look at our “How It’s Made” page for a close-up view of what goes into Saatva’s Zenhaven latex mattress, and check out our post on Talalay vs. Dunlop latex to learn more about these unique materials.]

 Not all latex foam starts with tree sap, however.
 You can also find synthetic latex mattresses, made from petroleum-based ingredients engineered to feel like natural latex.
 The synthetic version of latex, while less expensive, is not as durable, nor is it eco-friendly.